-- Re-reading class books / notes without summarising or note taking. - Revision should be active: your daughter should be doing something with the information they revise. - Excessive or thoughtless highlighting of notes - Can your daughter explain why they've highlighted what they've highlighted? - Have they used different colours for different things? - If the whole page is highlighted, what is the point?
+- Re-reading class books / notes without summarizing or note taking. - Revision should be more active: you should be doing something with the information you revise.

+- Can you explain why you've highlighted what you've highlighted? - Have you used different colours for different things? - If the whole page is highlighted, what is the point?